kajal-nigade/freshersbatch-oct16/Assignments/README.txt

-Helloo i am akjal
+Helloo i am akjal here
 hii kajal here
-how are you
+how are you i ma fine